-- Make a shopping list - Your list will help you avoid certain tempting aisles where the snacks may be!
+- Make a shopping list - Your list will help you avoid certain virtual aisles where the snacks may be!

 - Put ‘em away - You might find that you snack less if you can’t see things to snack on.

 - Do something different - A lot of the time when we snack, we’re bored rather than hungry.
 When your cravings hit try and distract yourself.
 Why not take up a new hobby as a distraction.